-- 1. Select the HTML with Alternatives option on the Define Message screen. - 2.
-Check Text Format.
-This activates the Text Preview and Text tabs. - 3.
-Click on the Text tab to add the alternative text message.
-The message can be uploaded, pasted, or typed directly into the box. - Click the Text Preview tab to see what the message looks like to recipients.
-Any drop-in content elements will be automatically added into the body of the text message.
+On the Text tab, add the alternative text message.
+The message can be uploaded, pasted, or typed directly into the box.
+Use the Text Preview tab to see what the message

 Notes: Any trackable links in the alternative text message must be enclosed within quotation marks the same way as the trackable plain text message links are enclosed.
-Merge fields and drop-in content can be used in this format as described in Sections 6.1 Drop-In Content and 6.6 Merge Fields and Conditional Blocks.
+Merge fields and drop-in content can be used in this format as described in Sections 6.4 Drop-In Content and 6.9 Merge Fields and Conditional Blocks.